kripken/ammo.js/README.markdown

   * All ammo.js elements should be accessed through `Ammo.*`.
 For example, `Ammo.btVector3`, etc., as you can see in the example code.

-    Note however that by default ammo.js does *not* wrap builds in a closure - Ammo is just another name for `|this|`.
-The reason is that closure wrapping, while it keeps the global namespace clean, has significant performance downsides (currently 50% in the top engines).
-    If you must, use a closure, but otherwise it is better not to.
-Note that it is a good idea to run ammo.js in a worker thread anyhow, in which case the global namespace is kept clean, and there is definitely no need for a closure (however, you must still be careful if you compile with the closure compiler, to avoid stepping on the minified names it generates).

-    Accessing elements in ammo.js through Ammo.* is not strictly necessary in a normal (non-wrapped) build, but is recommended since it makes it easy to use a wrapped build without changing your code.

-    If you do want to wrap a build in a closure, you can use wrap.py which is a little tool for that.

-    Note that non-wrapped builds can lead to problems if the rest of your code uses global variables that collide with ammo.js's!
-You can run your code in JavaScript strict mode to see if that might be the problem, it will warn about your functions writing to global variables (but it won't notice your actual global variables accessed outside of functions).
-You can also check if this is the problem by wrapping an ammo.js build using wrap.py.

   * Member variables of structs and classes can be accessed through setter and getter functions, that are prefixed with `|get_|` or `|set_|`.
     For example,